al3odaly/my-first-project/README.md

-My first web project with only HTML
+My first web project with only HTML as a dummy blog